-1. Penalties.
 The IRS will enforce a “failure to file” penalty.
-A delay in payment will result in penalty charges and interest charges.
-In general, if you choose to wait for a long period of time on filing your return, there will be more penalties charged to what you already owe.
+A delay in payment will result in penalty and interest charges.
+In general, if you choose to wait for a long period of time on filing your return, there will be more penalties charged than what you already owe.
 If you choose to continue delaying payment of back taxes, your total IRS bill can increase up to twenty-five percent.

 If you choose not file your tax return, it is very plausible that the IRS will confiscate your tax return.
 No one wants their tax refund taken by the IRS.
-You are not able to collect your refund if you decide not to take action and file your tern.
+You are not able to collect your refund if you decide not to take action and file your return.
 You generally have up to three years to file your return and receive your refund.
-After the three years are up, the IRS has no obligation to pay you.
+After the three years are over, the IRS has no obligation to pay you

-3. Statute of limitation.
-Once the refund statute expiration date has passed, the IRS does not hold any responsiblity in providing you with your refund anymore.
+Once the refund statute expiration date has passed, the IRS does not hold any responsibility in providing you with your refund anymore.
 The statute of limitations also does not begin until you file your return.

 Can the IRS locate you?

-What happens with the IRS does locate you
+What happens when the IRS does locate you?

 There are many ways the IRS will try to contact you.
 Depending on the way they choose to get in contact with you will display the seriousness of your case.
 You will either be considered either a non-criminal or criminal non-filer.

 The IRS will often choose to provide contact through a telephone call or mailed letter, requesting you file your returns within the next thirty days from the date of the request, if you are not being held criminally responsible for not filing.
 An IRS agent might come to personally visit you and request a direct filing with them as soon as possible.
 If the IRS chooses to, they are legally allowed to file your returns on your behalf.
 However, this can be scary as they will not provide you with any benefits on any deductions.